smurak/easybench/README-pypi.md

 - `False`: Disable progress tracking
 - `True`: Enable progress tracking using tqdm (default)
 - Custom function: Use a custom progress tracking function that follows the tqdm interface

+Benchmark selection options:

+- `include`: Regular expression pattern to include only benchmarks with matching names
+- `exclude`: Regular expression pattern to exclude benchmarks with matching names

+  - For parametrized benchmarks, these options match against the full name (e.g., "bench_func (param_name)")
+  - When both options are specified, `exclude` takes precedence

 ### Improving Measurement Accuracy with `warmups`